1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^2]:“For instance, there was an order to destroy all  stocks of Drosophila”  (Medvedev and Lerner, p.
 125)

 [^3]:"The TAA library destroyed all genetics textbooks, the books of Shmal’gauzen, and much other literature."(Medvedev and Lerner, p.
 125)

+[^4]:“Thus, the Minister  of Agriculture, Benediktov, issued an order (No. 1530, October 6, 1948) decreeing cessation of all genetic research in  animal husbandry;”
+(Medvedev and Lerner, p.
+126)